brightwellt/CarND-Vehicle-Detection/writeup_template.md

 The code for the  sliding window search is in the "Strip Searching" section.
 There are also a couple of functions in the "Lesson Functions section too.
 I search in a number of strips going down the image.
 Overlapping each window by 50% with its neighbours seemed effective.
-Small search windows near the horizon (32x32) ranging to larger windows (96x96) down towards the bonnet of the car.
+I used 3 search windows.
+A small search window strip (roughly 42x42) near the horizon, and then two more strips (55x55, 96x96) down towards the bonnet of the car.
 The area above the horizon was not searched.
-After some deliberation I decided to search the whole width of the image.
+I also explored clipping the left and right sides of the image, but ultimately decided to search the whole width of the image.
 Masking the left side would mean a cleaner final video.
 However leaving it in - and therefore detecting cars coming the other way seemed like a legitimate thing to do.

 Here's the windows I used: